Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/code-contracts-fail-to-fire.md

     - C-Sharp
 ---

-If you are using Code Contracts in .NET and you find that they aren’t running, there are a few simple checks to perform to work out why those clever little definitions aren’t working.
+If you are using Code Contracts in .NET and you find that they aren't running, there are a few simple checks to perform to work out why those clever little definitions aren't working.

-If you have used Code Contracts a couple of times, these are the most likely reasons the Code Contracts aren’t doing anything when you call a method that you think is being checked.
+If you have used Code Contracts a couple of times, these are the most likely reasons the Code Contracts aren't doing anything when you call a method that you think is being checked.

 ## Attribute Problem

-It is highly likely that you’ve forgotten to add both of the required attributes – one to the interface and one to the contract definition.
+It is highly likely that you've forgotten to add both of the required attributes – one to the interface and one to the contract definition.

 ```csharp
 [ContractClass(typeof(ContractsForIRepository<,>))]